chr7stos/chr7stos.github.io/_posts/2020-06-14-streamlit-example.md

 st.altair_chart(chart)
 ```
-9. Then run `streamlit run streamlit-example.py` and you will be able to view the dashboard in your browser.
+Finally, run `streamlit run streamlit-example.py` and you will be able to view the dashboard in your browser.

 ### These are the steps to deploy the app in aws
 `Coming soon`